s-ball/qtimgren/README.md

 ## Description

 This is a GUI around the [pyimgren](https://pypi.org/project/pyimgren/) package.
-Currently it is able to rename camera images via pyimgren forth and back.
+Currently, it is able to rename camera images via pyimgren forth and back.
 Its main feature is that it allows a manual selection of the images to rename.